mcinteerj/mongodb-graphql-lab/readme.md

 To complete the lab, step into each of the guides described below in the order set out.

 ## 1. Getting Started with MongoDB Atlas
-Follow the documentation linked above to **deploy a MongoDB cluster** on MongoDB Atlas and load it with sample data.
+Follow the documentation linked below to **deploy a MongoDB cluster** on MongoDB Atlas and load it with sample data.
 In particular, you will load a collection called `sample_mflix` which contains data regarding several thousand movies.

 **Guide 1:** [Set up your MongoDB Atlas Cluster](docs/01-mongodb-atlas.md)